wp-plugins/zendy-mailman/readme.txt

 = 1.0.4 =
 * Meta: removed screenshots from plugin files; they are now in the Wordpress plugin subversion repository, in the /assets folder

+= 1.0.5 =
+* Meta: changed stable tag
+* Fix: changed end of file to attempt to fix a bug on activation on some nginx installs